World War: Campaign for Eastland

 Copyright© 2018 by Lazlo Zalezac

-In the early days of the war between the IFN and Jade Force, the IFN was repeatedly surprised when forward positions which were being fortified in areas belonging to coalition nations, were suddenly taken with the capture of the coalition nation.
+In the early days of the war between the IFN and Jade Force, the IFN was repeatedly surprised when forward positions which were being fortified in areas belonging to coalition nations were suddenly taken with the capture of the coalition nation.
 To the civilian onlookers, there had been no real progress in getting down to the business of war.
 It appeared that the IFN forces were dawdling along and not making any progress in advancing on Jade Force.
 Only one beachhead was established and that was through Niella from Walford.
-The attempt by the IFN to move into Jade Force occupied territory met with disaster, and their forces were wiped out.
+The attempt by the IFN to move into Jade Force occupied territory met with disaster and the forces were wiped out.

 Jade Force, on the other hand, could mass across a border and sweep in without any major difficulties in moving troops.
 Countries fell until Jade Force, or the Jade Empire as it was now calling itself, effectively controlled the entire continent.
 It was at that point where Jade Force now faced the same difficulties that had faced the IFN coalition in establishing a beachhead in enemy occupied territory.